Skip to main content

 A TOD deed is simpler and less expensive than a revocable trust for single-property situations.
 However, if you own property in multiple states or have complex estate planning needs, a trust may be a better fit.

 Not every property type qualifies in every state.
 Some states restrict TOD deeds to certain types of real property or require specific forms.
-This tool checks your state's rules and helps you decide whether a TOD deed is the right approach.
+This tool surfaces state-specific rules and shows whether a TOD deed fits the property and situation.

 Is this your situation?